'Tis the season to be jolly, and to drink hot mulled cider!

 Hot Mulled Cider

-- 1/2 gallon of fresh, unfiltered apple cider (non-alcoholic)
+1/2 gallon fresh, unfiltered apple cider (non-alcoholic)

-- 12 whole cloves
+12 whole cloves

-- 15 allspice berries
+15 allspice berries

-- 1/4 teaspoon of freshly ground nutmeg
+1/4 teaspoon ground nutmeg

-- 2 Tbsp brown sugar (optional)
+2 tablespoons unpacked brown sugar

-Simmer apple cider with orange and spices:
+Simmer the apple cider with orange and spices:

-While cider is heating up, take a vegetable peeler and peel away a couple thick strips of peel from the orange.
+While the cider is heating up, take a vegetable peeler and peel away a couple thick strips of peel from the orange.
 Press about half of the cloves into the peeled part of the orange.
 (You can also just quarter the orange and add the slices and cloves separately.
 I just like seeing the orange bob up and down.)